AlexFreik/Checkers-in-Delft/web/design/WEB1.md

 ### 5.3
 Connection to the Delft Theme:
+   - Page color scheme called "Sunset in Delft";
+   - The game name is in the Delft style;
-   - Pieces design resembles a bike weel
+   - Pieces are in the form of a bike wheel — a symbol of the Delft.
-   - King Pieces design resembles the TU Library

 ## 6 Your own board game app: HTML